vladastefanescu/machine-learning-introduction/README.md

-# machine-learning-introduction
+# Performance Evaluation in Machine Learning
-This is a brief introduction into Machine Learning.
+This is a brief introduction into Performance Evaluation in Machine Learning.